To provide safe, effective and efficient training and rescue services to our clients.

 Prior to working as a firefighter he worked as a Paramedic/Rescue Specialist in the Special Operations Division and Aviation unit for a municipal EMS agency.

-Steve currently serves as a Rescue Specialist with the Technical/Urban Search and Rescue Team, New York Task Force 2.
-He has served as a Rescue Squad Officer and was deployed to the World Trade Center disaster on 9-11-01.
+Steve has served as a Rescue Specialist and a Rescue Squad Officer with the Technical/Urban Search and Rescue Team, New York Task Force 2.
+He was deployed to the World Trade Center disaster on 9-11-01.
 He has been the Rescue Squad Officer for multi-agency trench rescues, swift-water rescues, and building collapse responses.
 In addition he has responded to numerous technical rescue incidents including confined space, rope rescues and machinery extrications.

 Steve is a nationally certified Fire Service Instructor Level 2 and has been developing and teaching technical rescue courses since 2001 for a variety of State Fire Academies.
 He has also been SPRAT certified Level 2 lead rope access technician, competent tower climber & rescuer, and currently holds multiple IRTA Level 3 Instructor Certifications.
 He is also a FAA Part 107 Remote Pilot and has helped multiple state, federal and local agencies start their UAS (drone) programs and trained their pilots.
 Steve has worked for the State University of New York's National Center for Security and Prepardness as a Subject Matter Expert in UAS, and is a Technical Expert 3 with DroneResponders - a non-profit public safety program.